mindfuldesign-club/mindfuldesign-club.github.io/README.md

 More to come, soon.

-Join the mindful design [mailing list](https://groups.google.com/forum/#!forum/mindful-design).
+In the meantime, join the mindful design [mailing list](https://groups.google.com/forum/#!forum/mindful-design).